sumten10/desmos_draw_tool/README.md

 - D: Apply current line and draw a new one pointing to the cursor.

 #
+Note: an api key is needed from desmos.com
+#

 <p float="left", align="middle">
   <img src="img/d1.png" width="500" />